BV-BRC/BV-BRC-Docs/docroot/tutorial/blast/blast.md

 ## Selecting the Search Program

 There are four BLAST programs provided by BV-BRC, and each has a specific query sequence and database.
-Clicking on the radial button in front of the program name will select it and will also select the appropriate databases.
+Clicking on the button in front of the program name will select it and will also select the appropriate databases.

 * BLASTN – The query sequence is DNA (nucleotide), and when enabled the program will search against DNA databases of contig or gene sequences.
 * BLASTX – The query sequence is DNA (nucleotide), and when enabled the program will search against the protein sequence database.
 * BLASTP – The query sequence is protein (amino acid), and when enabled the program will search against the protein sequence database.